Dan McKee: Lieutenant governor of Rhode Island

 In 2013, McKee announced his candidacy for Rhode island lieutenant governor, defeating Secretary of State of Rhode Island Ralph Mollis and State Representative Frank Ferri in the Democratic primary.
 In the general election, he defeated Republican Catherine Terry Taylor, a legislative aide and speechwriter for U.S. Senators John Chafee and Lincoln Chafee, with 54.3% of the vote.
 He was reelected in 2018.

-On January 7, 2021, President-elect Joe Biden selected Rhode Island Governor Gina Raimondo as Secretary of Commerce.
-Since McKee was next in line of succession, he would become governor once Raimondo was confirmed by the United States Senate.
-She was confirmed on March 2, 2021, and submitted her resignation as governor shortly after.
+On January 7, 2021, President-elect Joe Biden selected then-Rhode Island Governor Gina Raimondo as Secretary of Commerce.
+Since McKee was next in line of succession, he became governor once Raimondo was confirmed by the United States Senate on March 2, 2021.

 In February 2021, McKee began to form a COVID-19 advisory board.
 He had criticized the Raimondo administration over a slow COVID-19 vaccine rollout.

 Governor of Rhode Island

 McKee was sworn in as the 76th governor of Rhode Island on March 2, 2021.
-On February 22, 2022, McKee announced that he was running for reelection to a full four-year term.
-He won the September 13 Democratic primary, defeating four challengers in a close race.
-He defeated Republican nominee Ashley Kalus in the general election.

-Response to the COVID-19 pandemic (2021–2022)

-In 2021, during the COVID-19 pandemic in the United States, McKee said his main priority was to advance COVID-19 vaccine rollout and contain the outbreak.
+In 2021, during the COVID-19 pandemic in Rhode Island, McKee said his main priority was to advance COVID-19 vaccine rollout and contain the outbreak.
 By July 4, Rhode Island had fully vaccinated over 633,000 people, 70% of its eligible adult population.
 It was the fifth state to reach that milestone.
 Also in July, McKee terminated the state mask mandate, but extended the COVID-19 emergency declaration to August 6, citing the prevalence of the highly transmissible Delta variant.

 On February 8, 2022, McKee announced that Rhode Island would lift mask mandates as the infection rate fell.

-Statewide reclassification of drug possession charges

-In September 2021, McKee signed legislation that reclassified simple possession of 10 grams or less of certain controlled substances as a misdemeanor rather than a felony in Rhode Island.
+In September 2021, McKee signed legislation that reclassified simple possession of 10 grams or less of certain controlled substances as a misdemeanor rather than a felony.
 He signed the legislation at Project Weber/RENEW's office.

-Personal life

-McKee is married to Susan McGill; the couple has two children and one granddaughter.
+On February 22, 2022, McKee announced that he was running for reelection to a full four-year term.
+He won the September 13 Democratic primary, defeating four challengers in a close race.
+He defeated Republican nominee Ashley Kalus in the general election.

+As governor, McKee's approval rating has continuously dropped, and he is now one of the nation's least popular governors.

+McKee supports gun control and has said he would support an "assault weapons" ban.